Investing in Canadian REITs can help investors include real estate investments in their portfolios without radically changing their way of life.

 What About Rising Interest Rates?

+Real estate sectors can also provide a buffer to inflation, particularly in the case of short-term leasing businesses like self-storage, where rental rates can be reset more often.
 In the name of diversification we want assets that don’t always move together.
 We want some zig to go with that zag.
 It’s about portfolio teamwork.

 Investing in Canadian REIT ETFs